 Additionally, these blossoms are one of the many flowers used to make Chinese herbal medicine, Pin Guo Hua.

-Another thing is that apple blossoms are poisonous to the cat, so be aware of this fact.
+Another thing is that apple blossoms are poisonous to cats, so be aware of this fact.

 However, be informed that the blossoms may contain cyanide precursors.
 So, you should eat in moderation.